Code-Institute-Submissions/dhamma1991-milestone-project-3/README.md

 A compound index, implemented using MongoDB, checking that both the track_title and artist are unique would be a better solution, but even this is not fully watertight; many artists make several versions of the same song, perhaps recorded at different times, or remastered, or even live versions.
 In addition, relying on the artist and track_title relies on the user entering them in precisely the right format; the database would not detect that “The Rolling Stones” and “Rolling Stones” are actually referring to the same artist, unless extensive checks were made that handled scenarios like these.

 It was therefore decided to go with the youtube_link.
-This is the one thing that can be guaranteed to render unique entries for the database, at least in regards to the YouTube videos.
+This is the one thing that can be guaranteed to render unique entries for the database, at least in regard to the YouTube videos.
 And although this doesn’t prevent, say, the exact same recorded version of “Hey Jude” by The Beatles showing up in the database, simply with two different YouTube uploads, I felt like it was the best solution I could come up with without some very extensive work being undertaken on MongoDB.
 #### Capitalization of user uploads
 There is currently no uniform way that the app handles user input in regards capitalization.
 For example, if the user enters “the beatles” and “yellow submarine” as a track submission, the app will render the text as “the beatles – yellow submarine” when ideally in this case the app would use the correct grammar of “The Beatles – Yellow Submarine”.